codeparkhouston/minecraft-pi-class/recipe-cards/03-pet.md

 ### Math operators

 Addition, subtraction, multiplication and division are all possible in Python.
 Using them in Python allows you to change the values of variables or arguments.
-For example we used addition on lines 9–11 to add to the values of `x`, `y` and `z` and store the result in new variables.
-We also used addition and subtraction to modify the values of arguments on line 13.
+For example we used addition on lines 10 and 12 to add to the values of `x`.

 </div>

 <div class="extension">

-## Extensions
+## Your Turn!

 Here are some suggestions to extend your code and make it do different things.
-Even better if you come up with your own ideas.
+Try anything you think of too!

-* Can you change your pet from the gold block to lava?
+- Can you change your pet from the gold block to lava?
-* Can you make your pet follow behind you?
+- Can you make your pet follow behind you?
-* Can you make your pet bigger or smaller by making it 3 blocks tall?
+- Can you make your pet bigger or smaller by making it 3 blocks tall?

 </div>
 </div>